boris1993/dnsupdater/README.md

 Obtain your current external IP address and update to the specified DNS record on CloudFlare

-Primarily built for MIPS 74kc
+Primarily built for MIPS 74kc since my router has a MIPS 74kc CPU

 ## Usage